Alex Verdugo Player Props: Red Sox vs. Phillies

 Alex Verdugo At The Plate

-- He ranks 15th in batting average, 32nd in on base percentage, and 40th in slugging among qualifying hitters in MLB play.
+- Among qualifying hitters in MLB action, he ranks 16th in batting average, 22nd in on-base percentage, and 34th in slugging.

-- Verdugo will look to extend his five-game hitting streak.
-He's batting .412 with two homers over the course of his last outings.
+- Verdugo will look to extend his six-game hitting streak.
+He's batting .375 with one homer during his last games.

-- Verdugo has picked up a hit in 26 of 33 games this year, with multiple hits 13 times.
+- Verdugo has picked up a hit in 79.4% of his 34 games this year, with at least two hits in 38.2% of those games.

-- Verdugo has an RBI in 13 of 33 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 38.2% of his games this year, Verdugo has had at least one RBI.
+He's picked up more than one in 11.8% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.